sijp/3dewii/README.md

 	  implements 3 event handlers: mousemove, mousedown and mouseup, which will move objects that are in that array.
 	  It also implements a windowresize handler for refreshing the scene.
-	* GamlibaWidget - This is an object that defines the basic actions needed for every widget. it has a load method, that loads a json file (specified by the 'model' attribute) and upon success calls the init method that can be overriden by other widgets.
+	* Ewii3DWidget - This is an object that defines the basic actions needed for every widget. it has a load method, that loads a json file (specified by the 'model' attribute) and upon success calls the init method that can be overriden by other widgets.
 	  Widgets that extend this object's functionallity will not be moveable.
-	* GamlibaMoveableWidget - This is a simple extension to GamlibaWidget, only that it adds its 3D model to the objects array of the Gamliba singleton, thus allowing it to accept mouse events and moved around.
+	* Ewii3DMoveableWidget - This is a simple extension to Ewii3DWidget, only that it adds its 3D model to the objects array of the Ewii3D singleton, thus allowing it to accept mouse events and moved around.

 	*** for more info please see the code.